RomanSixty/Feed-on-Feeds/README.md

 ## How do I delete a feed?

-In the feeds list there's a little triangle (that looks like &Delta;).
+In the feeds list there's a little menu symbol (≡).
 Hover over it and enjoy the context menu.
 If you've set the UI theme to "simple," just click on the `d` in the feed list.

-**Note:** By unsubscribing from a feed you also delete all tagged and starred items.
+**Note:** By unsubscribing from a feed you also delete all its tagged and starred items.

 # Legal